QTNM/Electron-Tracking/examples/ElectronGun/README.md

 Set default physics list as QTNMPhysicsList; G4ParticleGun for simple event generation, default is an electron with 18.575 keV, can change in macro;

-Geometry is a vacuum box world with a cylinder filled with Helium gas at variable density (default STP: 1.66322e-4 g/ccm)
+Geometry is a vacuum box world with a cylinder, the pipe, filled with Helium gas at variable density (default STP: 1.66322e-4 g/ccm).
+The density can be changed with a macro command.

-Scorer: interactions in the gas - particle momentum vector pre- and post-step and deposited energy Output in ROOT file.
+Scorer: interactions in the gas - particle momentum vector and kinetic energy post-step and deposited energy together with event ID and track ID.
+Output in ROOT file.

 A simple ROOT analysis script is included to read from the file.
 Target question is the number of scattered electrons in a given angle range.